 - CT scan.
 This uses a sophisticated X-ray machine linked to a computer to produce detailed images of your brain.
 You lie still on a movable table that's guided into what looks like a large doughnut where the images are taken.
 CT is the most commonly used imaging scan to diagnose intracranial hematomas.

 - MRI scan.
-This is done using a large magnet and radio waves to make computerized images.
+This is done using magnetic field and radio waves to make computerized images.
 During an MRI scan, you lie on a movable table that's guided into a tube.
-MRIs aren't used as often as CT scans to diagnose intracranial hematomas because MRIs take longer to perform and aren't as available.

 - Angiogram.
-If there is concern about a possible bulge in a blood vessel (aneurysm) of the brain or other blood vessel problem, an angiogram might be necessary to provide more information.
-This test uses X-ray and a special dye to produce pictures of the blood flow in the blood vessels in the brain.
+If there is concern about a possible aneurysm in the brain or other blood vessel problem, an angiogram might be necessary to provide more information.
+This test uses X-rays and a special dye to produce pictures of the blood flow in the blood vessels in the brain.

 Hematomas that are small and produce no signs or symptoms don't need to be removed.
-But because signs and symptoms can appear or worsen days or weeks after the injury, you might have to be watched for neurological changes, have your intracranial pressure monitored and undergo repeated head CT scans.
+However, signs and symptoms can appear or worsen days or weeks after the injury.
+As a result, you might have to be watched for neurological changes, have your intracranial pressure monitored and undergo repeated head CT scans.

 Hematoma treatment often involves surgery.
 The type of surgery depends on the type of hematoma you have.
 Options include:

 - Surgical drainage.
-If the blood is localized and isn't clotting a lot, your doctor might create a burr hole through your skull and use suction to remove the liquid.
+If the blood is in one area and has changed from a solid clot to a liquid, your doctor might create a small hole in your skull and use suction to remove the liquid.

 - Craniotomy.
 Large hematomas might require that a section of your skull be opened (craniotomy) to remove the blood.